psarno/pyragix-net/README.md

 ![Local-first](https://img.shields.io/badge/local--first-RAG-brightgreen)
 ![Ollama](https://img.shields.io/badge/Ollama-ready-blue)

+> [!IMPORTANT]
+> Treat this repository as a learning lab and reference implementation.
+The focus is readability, strict typing, and transparent configuration—not a turnkey “enterprise” deployment.

 ## Overview

-PyRagix.Net brings enterprise-grade RAG capabilities to the .NET ecosystem.
-Built as a class library, it provides a clean API for document ingestion and querying while running entirely on your infrastructure with zero external API dependencies for document processing and search.
+PyRagix.Net ships as a class library plus console sample so you can explore ingestion and querying patterns from a C# environment.
+Everything runs on your infrastructure with zero external API dependencies for document processing and search.

-**Key Benefits:**
+**Key Highlights:**
-- **Privacy-First**: All document processing, indexing, and search happen locally
+- **Privacy-First**: All document processing, indexing, and search happen locally.
-- **Production-Ready**: Modern RAG techniques delivering state-of-the-art retrieval quality
+- **Educational Focus**: Modules are organized so each pipeline stage is easy to inspect.
-- **Developer-Friendly**: Simple C# API with comprehensive configuration options
+- **Developer-Friendly**: Simple C# API with comprehensive configuration options.
-- **Cross-Platform**: Runs on Windows, Linux, and macOS via .NET 9.0
+- **Cross-Platform**: Runs on Windows, Linux, and macOS via .NET 9.0.

 This repository contains:
 - **`pyragix-net/`** - The RAG engine class library (see the engine [`README`](pyragix-net/README.md))